Program customization

 Details

-DescriptionWe talk about democracy all the time, usually in the negative, criticizing an idea, regime or action of our own government as "undemocratic" or even "anti-democratic".
-But what do we really mean by this?
+DescriptionWe talk about democracy all the time, usually in negative terms, criticizing an idea, a regime, or an action by our own government as being "undemocratic" or even "anti-democratic."
+But what do we really mean by that?

-In this course, we'll take a closer look at the fundamental elements we generally ascribe to the ideal of democracy: sovereignty, freedom, equality and participation.
+In this course, we will take a closer look at the fundamental elements that we generally attribute to the ideal of democracy: sovereignty, freedom, equality, and participation.
 We will trace the origins of these concepts in the Western political tradition and examine the extent to which they are complementary or, in some cases, contradictory.
-We will consider how these principles can be put into practice.
-Finally, we will also look at alternative ideals and regimes, and seek to understand the fundamental reasons why they differ from democratic regimes.
+We will reflect on how these principles can be put into practice.
+Finally, we will also examine alternative ideals and regimes and seek to understand the fundamental reasons why they differ from democratic regimes.

 First session: